aleclee1005/AIAvatar/README.md

-# 🤖 AI Sales Avatar – Multi-System&Language Integration Guide
+# Exploring the AI Sales Avatar
-## Dify × TEN × Trulience × Azure × Agora × OpenAI
+**Dify × TEN × Trulience × Azure × Agora × OpenAI Integration Guide**

+---

+This guide is designed for global 🌍 enterprise developers and individual explorers.
+We’ll walk you through building an AI-powered digital sales assistant capable of:

+🧠 **Listening**
+🗣️ **Speaking**
+🤖 **Thinking**
+🎭 **Performing**

+All through a real-world use case:
+> **Luxury Car AI Sales Avatar – Vendy**

+---

+### 🙏 Acknowledgements
+Before we begin, heartfelt thanks to the teams from **Dify**, **TEN**, **Agora**, and **Azure**
+for their guidance and encouragement.
+This project was made possible by the spirit of:

+- ✨ Exploration
+- 🤝 Collaboration
+- 🚀 Empowerment

+It is this spirit that enabled me — a zero-to-one AI co-creator — to bring this idea to life.

+> 💬 _“I hope this document provides a practical and reusable pathway for more AI explorers around the world —
+lowering technical barriers and enabling the real-world implementation of **AX (AI Transformation)**.”_

+---

 This repository provides multilingual integration guides for building a voice-interactive AI Sales Avatar.
 Documents are available in: